-You have to love the Heritage Cafe.
+You have to love the Heritage Kitchen.
 It has it all.
 An oceanside view, outdoor tables, lots of chickens running around, and some very good seafood.
 It’s where you go to traditional Caymanian seafood in a very “Island” atmosphere.
 Take a look.

 There are some tables outside, overlooking the ocean, and a brood of chickens wandering about, cleaning up after messy diners.
 The menu is on a blackboard.